Azure/ADX-in-a-Day-Lab1/README.md

 ---
 #### Challenge 3, Task 5: Sorting the results 🎓
+Your system generated an alert indicating a significant decrease in incoming data.
+You want to check the traces of the "INGESTOR_EXECUTER" [sic] component of the program. <br>
 Write a query that returns 20 sample records in which the *Component* column equals the word "INGESTOR_EXECUTER" [sic].
 Once done, rewrite the query to take the top 10 records by the value of *rowCount* (for the "INGESTOR_EXECUTER" [sic] records).